jsx-eslint/eslint-plugin-react/docs/rules/no-unsafe.md

 # Disallow usage of unsafe lifecycle methods (react/no-unsafe)

+💼 This rule is enabled in the following [configs](https://github.com/jsx-eslint/eslint-plugin-react#shareable-configurations): `all`.
+This rule is disabled in the following configs: `recommended`.

 Certain legacy lifecycle methods are [unsafe for use in async React applications][async_rendering] and cause warnings in [_strict mode_][strict_mode].
 These also happen to be the lifecycles that cause the most [confusion within the React community][component_lifecycle_changes].

 [async_rendering]: https://reactjs.org/blog/2018/03/27/update-on-async-rendering.html